mani9229/BookManagementSystem/README.md

 1.  **Install Ollama:**

-    * Follow the installation instructions carefully on the [Ollama website](https://ollama.ai/download).Ensure that the Ollama service is running after installation (if it's a service-based installation).
+    * This Application setup is done assuming there is a local instance of ollama is downloaded and ready to run if not please download the model as mentioned in the next step.

 2.  **Download the Language Model:**

     * Ollama needs a language model to perform its tasks.
-Download the model you intend to use.
-For example:
+Download the model .

         ```bash
-        ollama run Llama-2-7b-chat-GGUF  #  Downloads and runs the Llama 2 chat model
+        ollama run Llama-2-7b-chat-GGUF
         ```

-    * **Important Notes:**
-        * **`OLLAMA_MODEL` Consistency:** Double-check that the `OLLAMA_MODEL` variable in your `.env` file (see Section 2.2) exactly matches the name of the model you downloaded (e.g., `Llama-2-7b-chat-GGUF`).
-Case sensitivity matters!

 ###   1.4.
-PostgreSQL Setup (Important!)
+PostgreSQL Setup

 PostgreSQL is used to store book and review data.

 1.  **Install PostgreSQL:**
      ** for this i have used the free version of neondb postgeSQL
-    * Download and install PostgreSQL from the [official PostgreSQL website](https://www.postgresql.org/download/).
-Follow the installation instructions for your operating system.

 2.  **Create the Database and User:**

     * These steps assume you have basic PostgreSQL command-line access.